CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes: Appendix

 For Task 2, we sought to test reaction extrapolation, namely, retrieval of enzymes based on unseen reactions (visualized in Figure \ref{fig:extrapolation}B).
-For the easy and medium test sets we randomly sampled an EC level 4 EC (X.X.X.X) from every level three EC (X.X.X.-).
-From each of the held-out level 4 ECs, a random reaction was sampled to be in the test set.
-For the test set, we only considered (1) reactions that do not map to multiple EC numbers, (2) EC numbers with at least two reactions, and (3) reactions from EnzymeMap, which are higher fidelity and consequently have fewer misannotatations.
+For the easy and medium test sets, we randomly sampled an EC level 4 EC (X.X.X.X) from every level three EC (X.X.X.-).
+From each of the held-out level 4 ECs, three random reactions were sampled to be in the test set.
+For the test set, we only considered (1) reactions that do not map to multiple EC numbers, (2) EC numbers with at least four reactions, and (3) reactions from EnzymeMap, which are higher fidelity and consequently have fewer misannotatations.

 For the easy set, only the test set reactions were held out.
 For the medium set, all reactions under the corresponding level 4 ECs were held out.
 Note that the easy and medium test sets are exactly the same, but the easy set has fewer held out reactions compared to the medium set, thus their training sets are different.